Blood puddings may not surprise some, but many people are horrified by the idea of having blood as a dish.

 With all the ingredients mashed together, it leaves a chunky feeling inside the mouth after a single bite.

-Blood pudding is not just exquisite in taste but also in nutrition.
+Blood pudding is not just excellent in taste but also in nutrition - compare with a lighter option like chia pudding flavor breakdown.

 In fact, it is considered as a superfood.